 A barrier birth control method is something you do each time you have sexual intercourse, such as using a condom, diaphragm, sponge, or cervical cap.

-In addition to traditional birth control pills, other short-acting birth control options include mini birth control pills, patches, and vaginal rings.
+In addition to traditional birth control pills, other short acting birth control options include skin patches, vaginal rings and birth control shots.
 These methods slowly release hormones into your body to prevent pregnancy.

 If you don’t want to become pregnant any time soon, but want to have children someday, long-acting reversible birth control may be a good option for you.
 Some women prefer this method because of its ease of use, as you don’t have to remember to take pills, and it can last several years or longer.
 Examples of long-acting birth control include:

-Dr. Reddy inserts an IUD into your uterus beneath the skin in your upper arm to continuously release hormones and prevent pregnancy.
-Removing these devices allows you to get pregnant soon afterward.
-Mirena-an intrauterine contraceptive that delivers small amounts of hormone directly to the uterus is an example of an IUD Dr. Reddy recommends.
-Made of soft, flexible plastic, it is put in place by your healthcare provider during an office visit.
+Removing this device allows you to get pregnant soon afterward.
+Mirena, an intrauterine contraceptive that delivers small amounts of hormone directly to the uterus is an example of an IUD Dr. Reddy recommends.
+Made of soft, flexible plastic, it is inserted into your uterus during an office visit.

 ParaGard Intrauterine Contraceptive (IUC) is a different kind of birth control.
 But it's one of the most effective kinds available.
 It's even more effective than the Pill.
 But, unlike the Pill (and patch, ring, and shots), it's hormone-free.
 So it's great for women who prefer not to use hormones or can't for health reasons.

 Permanent birth control methods for women are minimally invasive surgical procedures that alter your reproductive system in some way.
-Tubal ligation and tubal occlusion prevent your eggs from traveling down the Fallopian tube, and a hysterectomy is a procedure that removes your uterus.
+Tubal ligation and tubal occlusion prevent your eggs from traveling down the Fallopian tube.

 Call Alpha OBGYN to learn more about birth control options, or use the online scheduling tool today.